Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

 If you don’t know what to see in Warsaw, go to Castle Square.
 It is a guaranteed pleasure!
-When the capital of Poland moved from Krakow to Warsaw in 1596, the square next to the castle became a symbol of Europe’s largest Renaissance empire in Europe.
+When the capital of Poland moved from Krakow to Warsaw in 1596, the square next to the castle became a symbol of Europe’s most extensive Renaissance empire in Europe.
 It was thanks to King Sigismund III Vasa, whose memory was immortalized in a bronze statue on an 8.5-meter column.

 Royal Route